 IMPA has entered into a \$100 million committed line of credit agreement (the Credit Agreement) with PNC Bank.
 Under the Credit Agreement, IMPA may draw funds and/or post standby letters of credit.
 The Credit Agreement expires on December 31, 2023.
+At December 31, 2021, IMPA had posted letters of credit totaling \$6.5 million and a line of credit draw of \$22.6 million.
+The interest rate on the line of credit draw at December 31, 2021 was 1.5%.
 At December 31, 2020, IMPA had posted letters of credit totaling \$5.0 million and a line of credit draw of \$15.0 million.
-The interest rate on the line of credit draw at December 31, 2020 was 1.5%.
-At December 31, 2019, IMPA had posted letters of credit totaling \$6.0 million.
 The Credit Agreement is subordinated to IMPA's long-term revenue bonds, see Note 6, Long-Term Revenue Bonds.
 The Credit Agreement provides that PNC Bank may only require repayment prior to expiration if certain terms of default occur.

-Certain interest rate provisions of the Credit Agreement reference the London Interbank Offered Rate (LIBOR).
-LIBOR may be discontinued prior to the expiration of the Credit Agreement.
-The Credit Agreement provides that a similar reference rate to be determined will replace LIBOR is discontinued.
+Certain interest rate provisions of the Credit Agreement reference the London Interbank Offered

+Rate (LIBOR).
+LIBOR will be discontinued prior to the expiration of the Credit Agreement.
+The Credit Agreement provides that a similar reference rate to be determined will replace LIBOR if LIBOR is discontinued.
 IMPA does not believe that this will have a material impact on IMPA's consolidated financial statements.